tito-arch/ICBN-International/content/posts/know-fox-the-g.md

 Fox was born in Slough, united kingdom in 2005, and moved to Michigan at the age of 3 due to his mom’s work.
 His parents split up shortly after, so this meant it was just him and his mom in America by themselves.![](/uploads/fox-as-a-kid.jpg)

 Fox started going to school at Mattawan Consolidated Schools and met his childhood best friend Andrew, who he still hangs out with to this day.
-He started playing hockey when he was 11 and had a pretty decent career with his school team
+He started playing hockey when he was 11 and had a pretty decent run with his school team

 ### FOX-THE-G’S YOUTUBE JOURNEY